EMG 57/66 7H – An Excellent Take on Active Pickups

 EMG pickup screws worn out

-However, the problem wasn’t about EMG pickup screw quality, it was rather the design that they implemented in screw holes.
-I’m not sure if this was the intended design, but it definitely created issues and I also had the same experience with Göldo humbucker screws.
+However, the problem wasn’t about EMG pickup screw quality; it was rather the design that they implemented in the screw holes.
+I’m not sure if this was the intended design, but it definitely created issues, and I also had the same experience with Göldo humbucker screws.

 EMG pickup screws length